Southern New Hampshire Trail Guide

 Order the book and companion map

-Updates for the 6th edition
+Updates and corrections to the 6th edition

 - Page 87, Wapack Trail.
 In May 2025, Friends of the Wapack relocated a section the trail in New Ipswich.
 It now runs from the parking lot across from the entrance to Windblown on NH 123/124 to the existing route of the trail under the powerlines, where a spur path also diverges for Kidder Mtn.
 This relocation eliminates a road walk along the shoulder of Turnpike Rd.